 Depending on the residue definition, additional toxicity research may be required with regard to the metabolites that are formed in plants or livestock (see Chapter 5 Residues; residue dossier).
-The data requirements for these metabolites have not been elaborated in the EU framework yet.
-A guidance is currently under development (draft Guidance on the establishment of the residue definition for dietary risk assessment).
+The data requirements for these metabolites are not elaborated in Regulation (EC) 283/2013.
+A guidance has recently been adopted on this issue (Guidance on the establishment of the residue definition for dietary risk assessment).

 In the EU framework this has been elaborated for metabolites that leach to groundwater (Chapter 6 Behaviour and fate in the environment, behaviour in soil: leaching).
 A Guidance on the assessment of the relevance of metabolites in groundwater is available (Sanco/221/2000 rev 10.
 Final).
-The Guidance states that for metabolites above 0.75 μg/L a refined consumer risk assessment is required.
+The Guidance states that for metabolites above 0.75 μ g/L a refined consumer risk assessment is required.
 Please note that this risk assessment should include both adults (60 kg, 2 L/day), children (10 kg, 1 L/day) as well as bottle-fed infants (5 kg, 0.75 L/day).